Bánhidi Gerle: Design and development

 The aircraft had a conventional layout, with staggered, single-bay wings of equal span braced by N-struts.
 The pilot and passenger sat in open cockpits in tandem, and the main units of the tailskid undercarriage were divided.
 The fuselage was constructed of fabric-covered steel tube, while the wings were built of plywood ribs and spruce spars and also covered in fabric.
 Bánhidi flew a single prototype (the Gerle 11 on 4 September 1930.
 This was followed by examples (designated Gerle 12 to Gerle 15) built by Műegyetemi Sportrepülő Egyesület, the sport flying club at the Budapest Technical University, and by another three machines (Gerle 16 to Gerle 18) built by WNF in Wiener Neustadt.
 The Gerles built by Műegyetemi Sportrepülő Egyesület are sometimes known under the name MSrE Gerle or MSE Gerle.

 Bánhidi achieved fame with the Gerle 13 when in 1933 he made a long-distance flight of 12,258 km around the Mediterranean.
 Between 19 February and 24 March, he and Tibor Bisits visited twenty-two cities in Italy, France, Spain, North Africa, Egypt, Palestine, Turkey, and Greece, spending around 100 hours in the air.
-Later the same year, Bánhidi made a flight from Hungary through northern Europe to England and back to Hungary, his route taking him from Debrecen to Rapla, Helsingfors, Stockholm, Copenhagen, Croydon, and then non-stop back to Debrecen.
+Later the same year, Bánhidi made a flight from Hungary through northern Europe to England and back to Hungary, his route taking him from Debrecen to Rapla, Helsinki, Stockholm, Copenhagen, Croydon, and then non-stop back to Debrecen.
 This final leg of the flight covered 1,640 km, a considerable achievement in a light aircraft at the time.